janstol/yeedart/README.md

 device.disconnect(); // always disconnect when you are done!
 ```

-:warning: When you send a `Command`, new TCP connection will be created automatically.
+:warning: When you send a `Command`, **new TCP connection will be created automatically**.
 This single TCP connection is then used for another command(s).
 But when you are done,
 **you should close the connection**.

 :information_source: Note that when you call `device.disconnect()` and then call
 for example `device.turnOff()`, new TCP connection will be created automatically.

+:information_source: If you don't want to send any command and just listen on the `notificationMessageStream`, use the `device.connect()` to create a connection manually.

 :information_source: Also note that Yeelight connections are rate-limited to 60 per minute.